Mixed nevus vascularisQ82.5

 DefinitionThis section has been translated automatically.

-A combined vascular malformation characterized by the co-occurrence of a naevus anaemicus and a naevus flammeus.
-In addition to localized foci, up to 30% of the body surface can be covered by telangiectatic and angiospastic parts.
+The naevus vascularis mixtus (NVM) is a rare vascular naevus, a combined vascular malformation characterized by the joint occurrence of a naevus flammeus and angiospastic patches of the naevus anaemicus.
+In addition to localized foci, up to 30% of the body surface can be covered with telangiectatic and angiospastic parts.
+The mixed vascular nevus is associated with hypotrophy of the soft tissue or abnormalities of the central nervous system.
+The cerebral vessels are mainly affected.

 TherapyThis section has been translated automatically.